PEESEgroup/PlantMDE/README.md

     ...
 ```
 ## PlantMDE model
+Trained PlantMDE checkpoint can be downloaded in the [link](https://drive.google.com/file/d/1DL8ER3Tl2bZzm0CNcrFrrOoiIn_tTnuh/view?usp=drive_link).
+As a comparion, Depth Anything v2 checkpoint can be downloaded in the [repo](https://github.com/DepthAnything/Depth-Anything-V2) with [link](https://huggingface.co/depth-anything/Depth-Anything-V2-Small/resolve/main/depth_anything_v2_vits.pth?download=true).

+`MDE_organ_wise.ipynb` provides a tuition for depth estiamtion on spinach image.
+The Pearson correlation coefficient to the GT depth at each organ is computed.
+The notebook compares PlantMDE vs. Depth Anything.
 ## 📢 Citation
 > Please cite the paper when using PlantMDE or PlantDepth in your work.
 """